rascalmicro/rascal-www/_static/build-guide.markdown

 ## Loading the Linux kernel via TFTP ##

 You can use U-boot to load the Linux kernel via TFTP.
 The address 0x2200 0000 is arbitrary-- RAM starts at 0x2000 0000.
-I don’t know where U-boot resides, but 0x2200 0000 is safe, at least for a 1.7 MB kernel.
+I don't know where U-boot resides, but 0x2200 0000 is safe, at least for a 1.7 MB kernel.
 $$code(lang=bash)
 U-Boot> tftpboot 0x22000000 linux-2.6.30.bin
 macb0: Starting autonegotiation...